-Palm Beach County SUPPORTS new and recurring funding for educational programs produced by local universities and state colleges and their partnership such as Max Planck and Scripps of Florida.
+Palm Beach County SUPPORTS new and recurring funding for educational programs produced by local universities and state colleges in partnership with institutions such as Max Planck and Scripps of Florida.
 Biomedical research funding is beneficial to not only the residents of Palm Beach County, but to residents nationwide.